Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What is an example of an action a service request management employee would undertake as part of the Engage activity?
+### What is an example of an action a Service Request Management employee would undertake as part of the Engage activity?

 - [ ] Provide trend, quality, and feedback information about requests.
 - [ ] Initiate and fulfill standard changes.